 Keeping the city moving

-During the Games, it is anticipated over 1 million people will travel around the region.
-The Commonwealth Games represents a unique opportunity to create a positive and sustainable transport legacy.
+During the Games, more than 5 million people travelled around the region.
+The Commonwealth Games represented a unique opportunity to create a positive and sustainable transport legacy.

-Transport for West Midlands (TfWM) is the executive body of the West Midlands Combined Authority (WMCA) that is responsible for coordinating transport services across Birmingham and the wider region.
+Transport for West Midlands (TfWM), the executive body of the West Midlands Combined Authority (WMCA) was responsible for coordinating transport services across Birmingham and the wider region.

-TfWM and its constituent authorities, including Birmingham City Council, will work with operators to provide and facilitate transport services for everyday users such as local residents, commuters and businesses, Games workforce, volunteers and spectators.
+TfWM and its constituent authorities, including Birmingham City Council, worked effortlessly with operators to provide and facilitate transport services for everyday users such as local residents, commuters and businesses, Games workforce, volunteers and spectators.